How Much Does a Mini-Split Cost?

-Here’s about how much you can plan to be responsible for when you’re getting a ductless mini-split.
+Here’s about how much you can expect to be responsible for when you’re installing a ductless mini-split.

-Estimated Cost for Mini-Split Installation
+Average Cost for Mini-Split Installation

-• Installing a concrete area for the outdoor condenser, $75–$300.
+• Installing a concrete slab for the outdoor condenser, $75–$300.

 • Installing a dedicated electrical circuit, $250.

 Buying an ENERGY STAR-certified ductless mini-split can make you eligible for valuable tax credits.
-The mini-split tax credit is $300 for qualified systems installed at your house through December 31, 2021.
+The mini-split tax credit is $300 for qualified systems installed at your residence through December 31, 2021.
 We suggest chatting with your tax professional for more information.

 • Additions.